Annapolis Film Society to Screen What Comes Around on January 11th - Eye On Annapolis

 What Comes Around (Originally titled Roost) tackles the concept of grooming and the mental trauma caused by these types of relationships.
 What starts as what looks like teen romance quickly becomes much more sinister, using the styles of the romance genre to subvert expectations.
 Through the use of lighting, shot composition, and music, Amy Redford eases the audience in, making what could be horrible feel simply romantic.
 It works incredibly well to set the tone for the film, and makes the sudden switch that happens later on feel more impactful and insidious.Brendan Frye, CG Magazine

-Tickets are available right now for this screening at the Goldstein-Cunitz Center for Film & New Meida at Maryland Hall.
-The doors will open at 6:30 pm on Wednesday, January 11th with the film beginnning at 7:00 pm.
+Tickets are available right now for this screening at the Goldstein-Cunitz Center for Film & New Media at Maryland Hall.
+The doors will open at 6:30 pm on Wednesday, January 11th, with the film beginning at 7:00 pm.